vanStaen/mailman/README.md

 Email service in PHP

 ## Send eMail
 As Heroku doesn't allow the mail function of PHP, the rest Api deployed act as an mirror to the script hosted on an other server (allowing the mail functionality).

+### Setup
+1. Upload the file emailer.php (folder ressource) in the emailer server.
-The link to this service is saved under `emailerURL` in the environement variable config file.
+2. Save the link to this file as `emailerURL` in the environement variable config file (on Heroku and local).

 ## Deploy on Heroku